-I am always looking for ways to make traditional meals healthier.
-When I adopted a whole foods diet, I quickly grew to favor the satisfaction provided by plant based foods and nutrients over denser, less nutritious foods.
-While I’m not vegan or vegetarian, I am always looking for ways to include or substitute healthy, plant based items into traditional meals.
-When I saw this beautiful kale at the farmer’s market, I knew instantly that it would be the perfect vehicle to enjoy a traditional taco night.
+I am always looking for ways to make my husband eat vegetables.
+I’m not vegan or vegetarian, I am always looking for ways to include healthy, plant based items into traditional meals.
+Also, this kale at the farmer’s market looked insane and I needed to use it before it went bad.
+Tacos are obviously the best way to use up stuff in your fridge and serving them in a vegetable is acceptable when you cover everything in Cholula.
 I used ground turkey for the taco filling, but feel free to double up on beans or add extra veggies for a vegetarian version.
+Also, feel free to use corn of flour shells because tacos are the best anyway you have them!

 - 1 lb. ground turkey